sohelkhanzz/mphs-edu.github.io/_posts/2020-10-19-website-build.md

 ---
 layout: post
-title: "How To Build A Website with Hugo"
+title: "Create A Simple Website using GitHub and Rstudio with Hugo"
 date: 2020-10-19
-excerpt: "How To Build Website"
+excerpt: "How To Build A Simple Personal site"
 tags: [website,Hugo,tutorial]
 feature:
 comments: true